 Students must successfully complete the same courses outlined in the Paralegal Diploma program, as well as the five specialty courses of 15 credit hours.
 To complete the requirements for the ADPS, students are required to take 5 general education courses (or transfer credits showing completion and competence in these courses passing with a C or better).
 The ADPS is composed of 60 semester hours and 2700 clock hours, which include the general education courses of 15 semester hours.

 We offer open enrollment within our paralegal programs, thus you may register at any time.
-Completion of the Paralegal Associate Degree program depends solely on the study schedule you set for yourself.
-We recommend that you maintain a consistent submission of lessons.The Paralegal Institute gives you up to 2 years to complete the Paralegal Associate Degree program.
+Completion of the Associate Degree in Paralegal Studies program depends solely on the study schedule you set for yourself.
+We recommend that you maintain a consistent submission of lessons.The Paralegal Institute gives you up to 2 years to complete the Associate Degree in Paralegal Studies program.

 Once you, as the student, successfully complete the first 10 courses outlined below, you will be eligible to sit for the National Association for Legal Assistants (NALA) Certification Exam.